-- B.1 Pre mining CMM captured by underground boreholes - B.2 Pre mining CMM captured by surface drainage wells - B.1a During mining CMM captured by underground boreholes - B.2a During mining CMM captured by surface drainage wells - C.1 Post mining CMM captured by underground boreholes - C.2 Post mining CMM captured by surface drainage wells - D Possible combinations of options A, B, and C, with the relative shares of gas specified.
+B.1 Pre mining CMM captured by underground boreholes

+B.2 Pre mining CMM captured by surface drainage wells

+B.1a During mining CMM captured by underground boreholes

+B.2a During mining CMM captured by surface drainage wells

+C.1 Post mining CMM captured by underground boreholes

+C.2 Post mining CMM captured by surface drainage wells

+D Possible combinations of options A, B, and C, with the relative shares of gas specified.

-D.1 Pre mining, post mining and during mining CMM captured by underground boreholes D.2 Pre mining, post mining and during mining CMM captured by surface drainage wells
+D.1 Pre mining, post mining and during mining CMM captured by underground boreholes (the situation for the proposed project activity not implemented as a project activity)

+D.2 Pre mining, post mining and during mining CMM captured by surface drainage wells

-The utilization of option A is not feasible due to the low concentration of methane in the ventilation air (usually less than 1%).
+Option A is not feasible due to the low concentration of methane in the ventilation air (usually less than 1%).